TinWho/Gator-Gate/README.md

 ### Port Control Management
 Content filtering is handled via simple checkboxes when creating or editing any individual forum.
 The default setting everything is stripped to plain text and spacing.
 When a port is allowed, HTML content is allowed to pass through the firewall to be saved.
 Resulting in a cleaner database with improved read speeds and scaling.
 While naturally reducing any resources and hosting costs needed.

 Opening and closing a port is a simple checkbox selection when you create/edit a forum.

-  []  PORT 1: HEADINGS ALLOWED
+  []  PORT 1: HEADINGS ALLOWED,
-  []  PORT 2: IMAGES ALLOWED
+  []  PORT 2: IMAGES ALLOWED,
-  []  PORT 3: VIDEOS ALLOWED
+  []  PORT 3: VIDEOS ALLOWED,
-  []  PORT 4: TABLES ALLOWED
+  []  PORT 4: TABLES ALLOWED,
-  []  PORT 5: COLOURS ALLOWED
+  []  PORT 5: COLOURS ALLOWED,
-  []  PORT 6: FONTS ALLOWED
+  []  PORT 6: FONTS ALLOWED,

 Installation & Testing